trailblazer/reform/README.md

 ## Validation

-After a form submission, you wanna validate the input.
+After a form submission, you want to validate the input.

 ```ruby
 class SongsController